1

 Very good player.
 Great potential.
 Horrible passing ability at this point.

 There's something about people thinking that looks like fellatio that wants me to ask an inappropriate clarification question.
-I guess what I'm saying is doesn't look like fellatio to me and I'm confused as to why people think it does.http://en.paperblog.com/what-hand-gesture-are-these-kansas-state-cheerleaders-making-439840/
+I guess what I'm saying is doesn't look like fellatio to me and I'm confused as to why people think it does.

 LG - Whitehair